bibekaryal86/router-usage-statistics/README.md

 And, of course, Java should not be used to create html code!

-When running the program, the following environment variables are needed: (1) website login username (2) website login password
+When running the app (on local machine which can assess the router), the following environment variables are needed: (1) website login username (2) website login password
 (3) mongodb database name (4) mongodb username (5) mongodb password

 For example: java -jar -DPORT=8005 -DDBNAME=mongodb_database_name -DDBUSR=database_username -DDBPWD=database_password